Home to School Transport Policy

 The policies were adopted from 07 January 2013 for pupils starting school or post 16 provision on or after Sunday 01 September 2013.
 The new policies will be applied from 01 September 2013 for any pupils or young people who are new starters.
 The new Post 16 Transport Policy will apply to all young people moving into Year 12 in September 2013.

-Full copies of the new policies are attached below and we are currently in the process of revising our notes for guidance for parents and carers.
+Full copies of the new policies are attached below and together with notes for guidance for parents and carers.

 The key changes to the policies are as follows: